Make the best homemade buttercream frosting with this super easy recipe. You will never want store-bought canned frosting again after making this.

 A few months back, Kayla and I made our very first wedding cake.
 It turned out amazing!
-Kayla as always worked her magic and made it look simply amazing.
+Kayla has always worked her magic and made it look simply amazing.
+We used our technique of turning boxed cakes into bakery cakes and then topped it with this frosting.

 The bride had a picture of what she wanted the cake to look like, so Kayla took to her artistry skills and the bride was ecstatic with the outcome.
 Even the mother of the bride loved it.